+86 755 8671 9955

 Best for: Industry-specific mid to large enterprises

 Infor builds ERP solutions tailored to specific industries including healthcare, hospitality, fashion, food and beverage, and aerospace.
-Its CloudSuite products are cloud-native and include pre-built industry workflows.
+Its CloudSuite products are cloud-native and include pre-built industry workflows, which reduces the customization burden compared to generic platforms.

 Strengths: